How to Detox your LiverJul 08, 2022

 Because a lot of these communities suffer from just a lot of chronic disease but all they're given is antibiotics or anti-malarials which don't necessarily treat the root cause of the issue.
 So they love homeopathy because a lot of chronic disease is disappearing and they really notice the difference between the two types of medicine.

 So it's my passion and I hope to continue doing it for the rest of my life.
-And my aim is hopefully one day to sell a million copies of my book and just do mobile clinics all day.
+And my aim is hopefully one day to sell a million copies of my holistic medicine books and just do mobile clinics all day.

 Trudy: Wonderful.
 What a great thing that you're doing?
 And the fact that people can come there as part of this tour that we mentioned earlier and then be part of going to some of these communities.